akanksha6082/multithreading-library/README.md

 ```
 ## Using athread in your project

-You can use athread in you project by directly copying header and source files from either <a href="https://github.com/akanksha6082/multithreading-library/tree/master/one-one">one-one/</a> or <a href="https://github.com/akanksha6082/multithreading-library/tree/master/many-one">many-one/</a> into your projet folder.
+You can use athread in you project by directly copying header and source files from either <a href="https://github.com/akanksha6082/multithreading-library/tree/master/one-one">one-one/</a> or <a href="https://github.com/akanksha6082/multithreading-library/tree/master/many-one">many-one/</a> into your project folder.

 To get you started quickly, let's take a look at how to get a simple Hello World project working.
 ```